MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/iorganizationservice-interface.md

 [!INCLUDE[cc-data-platform-banner](../../../includes/cc-data-platform-banner.md)]

-The <xref:Microsoft.Xrm.Sdk.IOrganizationService> interface provides a set of methods used to perform the most common operations on system and custom entities and on the metadata for your organization.
+The <xref:Microsoft.Xrm.Sdk.IOrganizationService> interface provides a set of methods used to perform the most common operations on system and custom tables and on the metadata for your organization.

 ## Client applications